Prerequisites for Azure Virtual Desktop

 Azure account with an active subscription

-You'll need an Azure account with an active subscription to deploy Azure Virtual Desktop.
+You need an Azure account with an active subscription to deploy Azure Virtual Desktop.
 If you don't have one already, you can create an account for free.
-Your account must be assigned the contributor or owner role on your subscription.

-You also need to make sure you've registered the Microsoft.DesktopVirtualization resource provider for your subscription.
+Also make sure you've registered the Microsoft.DesktopVirtualization resource provider for your subscription.
 To check the status of the resource provider and register if needed, select the relevant tab for your scenario and follow the steps.

 You must have permission to register a resource provider, which requires the